-After you have downloaded the theme go to “Appearance” and then “Themes”.
+After you have purchased and downloaded the theme go to ‘Appearance’ and then ‘Themes’ and then upload.

-Find the downloaded file and Click “Choose File” button.
-Find the .zip file and open.
+Find the downloaded theme .zip file and click ‘Open’.

 Well done, you’re ready to design your personal website and start attracting clients to your freelance business.

 Go check out your live website.